Barroqueiro/Cybersecurity-Actions/README.md

             radon-cmd: '-n B'
             files-toscan: '"${{ steps.changed-files.outputs.all_changed_files }}"'

-We can pass the changed files that come from the changed-files action to the files-toscan like such
+We can pass the changed files that come from the changed-files action to the files-toscan parameter like such

 ### Vulnerable Scan Related parameters